 Imagine diving into a fascinating book, and with each turn of the page, you discover new ideas that spark your curiosity.
-You eagerly follow the author's train of thought, absorbing knowledge and insights.
+In real terms, you eagerly follow the author's train of thought, absorbing knowledge and insights.
 But have you ever stopped to wonder where those ideas originated?
 Who were the thinkers and researchers who laid the groundwork for the author's arguments?
 This is where the magic of citation comes into play, acting as a roadmap that guides you back to the origins of knowledge and allows you to explore further.

 Think of a research paper or academic article as a grand tapestry woven with threads of different colors and textures.
 Each thread represents a unique idea, a piece of evidence, or a perspective that contributes to the overall design.
 Citation is the art of carefully identifying and acknowledging the source of each thread, ensuring that credit is given where it is due and that the integrity of the tapestry remains intact.
 It is more than just a formality; it is a fundamental principle of academic honesty and a cornerstone of intellectual discourse.